A science for all is better science.

 To explore our work more, visit our biobuds website.

-With California School for the Deaf, Stanford University, and the Jasper Ridge Biological Preserve ‘Ootchamin ‘Ooyakma we have been incredibly lucky to make field trips accessible in American Sign Language, where we have discussed Californian microclimates, the fight against invasive plants and animals, and the importance of retaining Indigenous stewardship.
+With California School for the Deaf, Stanford University, and the Jasper Ridge Biological Preserve ‘Ootchamin ‘Ooyakma we make field trips accessible in American Sign Language, where we discuss Californian microclimates, the fight against invasive plants and animals, and the importance of retaining Indigenous stewardship.

-Exposure to scientists sharing my identities gave me clarity that a career in science was not only possible, but was now inevitable.
+Exposure to scientists sharing my identities gave me clarity that a career in science was not only possible, but inevitable.

 In addition to BioBUDS, I established a partnership with the California School for the Deaf (CSD) science department, where I currently volunteer with their science department.
 We reconstructed the school’s curriculum to include updated scientific topics and experiments, such as in-class gel electrophoresis and synthetic cell biology.